Kenosha Drinking Water Quality

 Kenosha tap water meets EPA health standards, but the water utility has administrative compliance issues.

 The data below shows test results from 5 water utilities serving 99K people in the Kenosha area.
-Water quality testing is conducted regularly and reported to the EPA.

 How Hard is Kenosha Water?